msadat50/Engineering_4_Notebook/README.md

 <img src="https://github.com/msadat50/Engineering_4_Notebook/blob/main/images/light%20and%20powerboot%20pic.jpg?raw=true" width="400">

 ### Reflection
-This assignment was hard because there wasn't any code to get you started, I was struggling through this assingment I didn't know what to do or how to do, bu than I said I will start with LED since we are trying to turn on an led.
+This assignment was hard because there wasn't any code to get you started.
+I was struggling through this assingment and I didn't know what to do or how to do, but than I said I will start with LED since we are trying to turn on an led.
 After I did I asked help from Mr. Miller then he explained what I need to do and he even helped me get started.

 ## Crash_Avoidance_OLED_Screen